Ralph Waldo Emerson: Early career

-After Harvard, Emerson assisted his brother William in a school for young women established in their mother's house, after he had established his own school in Chelmsford, Massachusetts; when his brother William went to Göttingen to study law in mid-1824, Ralph Waldo closed the school but continued to teach in Cambridge, Massachusetts, until early 1825.
+After Harvard, Emerson assisted his brother William at a school for young women they established in their mother's house, after Waldo had established his own school in Chelmsford, Massachusetts.
+When William went to Göttingen in Germany to study law in mid-1824, Ralph Waldo closed the school, but continued to teach in Cambridge, Massachusetts, until early 1825.
 Emerson was accepted into the Harvard Divinity School in late 1824, and was inducted into Phi Beta Kappa in 1828.

-Emerson's brother Edward, two years younger than he, entered the office of the lawyer Daniel Webster, after graduating from Harvard first in his class.
+Emerson's brother Edward, two years younger than Waldo, entered the law office of Daniel Webster, after graduating from Harvard first in his class.
 Edward's physical health began to deteriorate, and he soon suffered a mental collapse as well; he was taken to McLean Asylum in June 1828 at age 25.
 Although he recovered his mental equilibrium, he died in 1834, apparently from long-standing tuberculosis.
 Another of Emerson's bright and promising younger brothers, Charles, born in 1808, died in 1836, also of tuberculosis, making him the third young person in Emerson's innermost circle to die in a period of a few years.

-Emerson met his first wife, Ellen Louisa Tucker, in Concord, New Hampshire, on Christmas Day, 1827, and married her two years later when she was 18.
-The couple moved to Boston, with Emerson's mother, Ruth, moving with them to help take care of Ellen, who was already ill with tuberculosis.
-Less than two years after that, on February 8, 1831, Ellen died, at age 20, after uttering her last words, "I have not forgotten the peace and joy."
-Emerson was strongly affected by her death and visited her grave in Roxbury daily.
-In a journal entry dated March 29, 1832, he wrote, "I visited Ellen's tomb & opened the coffin."
+Emerson met his first wife, Ellen Louisa Tucker, in Concord, New Hampshire, on Christmas Day, 1827, and married her two years later, when she was 18.
+The couple moved to Boston, and Emerson's mother, Ruth, moved with them to help take care of Ellen, who was already ill with tuberculosis.

 Boston's Second Church invited Emerson to serve as its junior pastor, and he was ordained on January 11, 1829.
-His initial salary was $1,200 per year, increasing to $1,400 in July, but with his church role he took on other responsibilities: he was the chaplain of the Massachusetts Legislature and a member of the Boston School Committee.
-His church activities kept him busy, though during this period, and facing the imminent death of his wife, he began to doubt his own beliefs.
+His initial salary was $1,200 per year, increasing to $1,400 in July.
+Along with his church role, Emerson took on other responsibilities: he served as the chaplain of the Massachusetts Legislature, and was a member of the Boston School Committee.
+His church activities kept him busy during this period, and facing the imminent death of his wife, he began to doubt his own beliefs.